opengeostat/pygslib/README.md

 Usage
 -----
 See this [tutorial] (https://opengeostat.github.io/pygslib/Tutorial.html).
-There is also this [video demonstration]( https://youtu.be/SEwKy6wJbLE), thet uses
+There is also a [video demonstration]( https://youtu.be/SEwKy6wJbLE) that uses
 an older version of pygslib.

 License